 A major investment in new facilities took place in 1992, when Wagstaff built a manufacturing, sales, and service facility in Hebron, Kentucky.
-This ideal location provided more efficient access to the many aluminum producers in the eastern U.S. and expanded the capabilities for refurbishment of molds, starting heads, and billet casting tables.
+This location provided more efficient access to the many aluminum producers in the eastern U.S. and expanded the capabilities for the refurbishment of molds, starting heads, and billet casting tables.
 Wagstaff also expanded further into foreign markets with the opening of a European office in Hamburg, Germany to provide better service for European customers.

-Significant research and development continued on new and innovative ingot molds, producing the Wagstaff LHC™ Low Head Composite Mold for casting sheet ingot, followed closely by LHC™ with VariMold™ Adjustable Ingot Casting Technology, which gave LHC casters the flexibility of casting multiple ingot widths through one mold.
+Significant research and development continued on new and innovative ingot molds, producing the Wagstaff LHC™ Low Head Composite Mold for casting sheet ingot.
+This was followed closely by LHC™ with VariMold™ Adjustable Ingot Casting Technology, which gave LHC casters the flexibility of casting multiple ingot widths through one mold.
 The Epsilon™ Rolling Ingot Casting Technology mold was introduced as a flexible ingot casting platform that required a less demanding casting environment.

 On the billet side, Wagstaff was keen to offer a more adaptable and economical alternative to the flagship AirSlip mold.
-The result was NuMax™, a serious upgrade from the original MaxiCast mold, but with a design and new features that provided billet casters with a mold capable of producing billets with minimal inputs compared to AirSlip Technology.
+The result was NuMax™, a serious upgrade from the original MaxiCast mold but with a design and new features that provided billet casters with a mold capable of producing billets with minimal inputs compared to AirSlip Technology.
 Wagstaff’s AutoFlo™ Casting Gas Control System was introduced in 2007.
 This system provides precise gas mass flow management independently to each AirSlip billet mold throughout the entire casting sequence.

-In 2016, Wagstaff commemorated its 70th anniversary.
+In 2021, Wagstaff commemorated its 75th anniversary.
 Company leadership is now in the capable hands of Bill’s daughter, Barbara Wagstaff Parkes (President), and son, Michael Wagstaff (Chairman of the Board).
 Subsidiary facilities in multiple locations around the globe bolster the company’s worldwide presence.
 State-of-the-art R&D facilities ensure continued industry innovation and leadership.
 Recently expanded manufacturing and engineering capabilities promise continued quality, service, and customer satisfaction.